 Maximize Resilience by Implementing and Testing Backup Procedures

-If your organisation is the subject of a destructive cyberattack, getting back to ‘business as usual’ as quickly as possible is the top priority.
-With Disaster Recovery as a Service (DRaaS), your organisation will be ready for anything that causes unplanned downtime – from a cyberattack to a power outage.
+If your organization is the subject of a destructive cyberattack, getting back to ‘business as usual’ as quickly as possible is the top priority.
+With Disaster Recovery as a Service (DRaaS), your organization will be ready for anything that causes unplanned downtime – from a cyberattack to a power outage.
 Real-time system replication is stored at an alternate recovery site and managed by a team of disaster recovery specialists to ensure that your data and applications are ready to restore quickly and efficiently in the event of a disaster.